Canon 4000D vs G5X

-The Canon EOS 4000D and the Canon PowerShot G5 X are two digital cameras that were officially introduced, respectively, in February 2018 and October 2015.
+The Canon EOS 4000D (called Canon T100 in some regions) and the Canon PowerShot G5 X are two digital cameras that were revealed to the public, respectively, in February 2018 and October 2015.
 The 4000D is a DSLR, while the G5X is a fixed lens compact.
 The cameras are based on an APS-C (4000D) and an one-inch (G5X) sensor.
-The 4000D has a resolution of 17.9 megapixel, whereas the G5X provides 20 MP.
+The 4000D has a resolution of 17.9 megapixels, whereas the G5X provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G5 X is considerably smaller (35 percent) than the Canon 4000D.
 In this context, it is worth noting that neither the 4000D nor the G5X are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G5X has a lens built in, whereas the 4000D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 4000D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 4000D gets 500 shots out of its LP-E10 battery, while the G5X can take 210 images on a single charge of its NB-13L power pack.
 The power pack in the G5X can be charged via the USB port, which can be very convenient when travelling.